Warning Signs And Potential Causes Of Domestic Violence

 Domestic violence can be defined as a pattern of power and control exerted by one person against another in a relationship using physical, emotional, sexual, economic, or psychological abuse.
 Any form of physical or sexual abuse and emotional control or manipulation can be categorized as domestic violence.
 While some types of domestic violence may occur without a physical altercation, it is not uncommon for other forms of abuse to occur with physical violence.

-Those experiencing domestic violence often feel there is no way out, while friends and loved ones may feel despair because they don't know how to help.
+Those experiencing domestic violence often believe there is no way out, while friends and loved ones may feel despair because they don't know how to help.
 Additionally, some people acting abusively may not realize their behavior constitutes domestic violence.
 Recognizing warning signs and risk factors for domestic violence can help all people involved potentially break the cycle and move forward.

 Behavior and warning signs of a domestic violence survivor